 Shop around for the best odds

-Not all sportsbooks offer the exact same odds.
-Shopping around for the small differences is worth it.
+Not all sportsbooks offer the same odds.
+Line shopping for small differences is worth it.
 If you can find the team you want to bet on at -3 instead of -3.5, you should jump on it.

-Once you’ve made a decision on the games you want to bet on and the types of bets, you can browse various online sportsbooks and see which offer the best odds for those particular bets.
+Once you’ve decided on the games you want to bet on and the types of wagers, you can browse various online sportsbooks and see which book posts the best odds for those particular bets.

 3 common NFL betting mistakes